- Home

 Grade 6-8

-View on concept mapCenter versus spread describes two complementary aspects of any data distribution: center (mean, median) tells you where the typical value lies, while spread (range, IQR, standard deviation) tells you how much the values vary around that center.
+View on concept mapCenter and spread are two complementary ways to describe a data distribution.
 Center and spread together give a complete summary of a distribution โ knowing the mean alone without the standard deviation is like knowing your GPS coordinates without knowing your GPS error.

 Definition